 A radiologist or other pain management doctor will most likely perform the nerve block injection.

 The doctor who delivers the injections will follow up with you to see how you are doing and determine if further action is required.
 Any imaging that is performed during the procedure itself will conclude with the procedure, and no follow-up image interpretation is necessary.

 - Temporary pain relief

-- Temporary reduction of inflammation in the region of the spine causing pain
+- Temporary reduction of inflammation in the distribution of the nerve causing pain

 - May help the doctor identify a more specific cause of pain